- 13 hrs ago Cancer Centre Successfully Initiates Neuro-Monitoring Technique For Spinal Cord Surgery, A First In Mumbai

 - Automobiles Piaggio Ape HT Three-Wheelers Launched In India At Rs 2.24 Lakh: Cargo & Passenger CNG Available

 - Travel 10 Best Places To Visit In Andaman and Nicobar Islands In August

-Mood swings are one of the common complaints of pregnant women and legit one at that.
+Mood swings are one of the common complaints of pregnant women and a legit one at that.
 One minute you are abounding with joy, and the next, you are having the gloomiest of all days.
-While not every woman will not suffer from this rollercoaster of emotions, the ones who do, in fact, go through this are definitely not fans.
+While not every woman will suffer from this rollercoaster of emotions, the ones who do go through this are definitely not fans.

-So, what can you do when the hormones are rapidly moving back and forth between pure, unadulterated joy and complete and utter despair during your pregnancy?
+So, what can you do when the hormones are rapidly moving back and forth between unadulterated joy and utter despair during your pregnancy?
 Well, there are some ways you can manage these uncomfortable mood swings.